Ninety days. A rolling 180-day window.

 The EU Entry/Exit System (EES) has been fully operational across every Schengen border since April 10, 2026.
 Fingerprints, facial scans, and automated overstay detection have replaced the inky passport stamp.
 The rules didn't change — the enforcement did.

-Read the EES field guide →
+Read the EES field guide →What changed at the border

 The rule, precisely.